linc/nitroporter.org/develop.md

 ## Porter Format

 Nitro Porter uses a "porter format" roughly analogous to the database design of Vanilla Forums.
 That means all sources translate to Vanilla, and all targets translate from Vanilla.
-Doing this elegant alleviates multiple challenges.
+Doing this alleviates multiple challenges.

 First, imagine 50 sources and 50 targets.
 Direct migrations would create exponential complexity (50:50 = 2500 possible paths).
 By using a dedicated intermediary, complexity is significantly constrained (50:1 and 1:50, so that only 100 paths are possible).